 Changes to the Ruthven Museums Building

 The Edmontosaurus needs a lot of preparation before it can move to the new museum.
-In April, a wall will be constructed in front of the specimen to protect visitors and exhibits from dust as specialists remove the bones from the plaster it's been lying in for decades.
+In April, a wall was constructed in front of the specimen to protect visitors and exhibits from dust as specialists remove the bones from the plaster it's been lying in for decades.
 Visitors can peek through windows to watch the process.

 After it is removed, U-M paleontologists will examine the bones which will then be prepared for display in the Biological Science Building.

 Many of the carefully curated native plants were moved to a "storage bed" at County Farm Park.
 They await replanting near the new Museum in the Biological Science Building.

 Discover where we’ve come from and where we’re headed in this exhibit about our past and future.
 View fascinating historic images and plans for the new museum, and revisit past exhibit favorites retrieved from our archives.
 4th floor.

 The Bristle Mammoth will be on display through December 31, 2017, and then will move with us to the new Museum!

 Share a Memory! - To help celebrate the University of Michigan’s Bicentennial in 2017, and in anticipation of the move to the Biological Science Building, the Museum is collecting and sharing heartfelt memories from those whose lives have been impacted by the Museum—in ways big and small!

 What will happen to the Ruthven Museums Building?